equiroga8/iwt-dapp/README.md

 # Installation

 This dApp was tested using Ubuntu 20.04.3 LTS.
-THe following dependencies need to be installed previously:
+Node, npm and java need to be installed previously for it to work these are the versions used:

 - Node: 15.0.1
 - npm: 7.0.3
-- Java openjdk 11.0.11 (Can be 8 or higher version)
+- Java openjdk 11.0.11 (Can be 8 or higher)

 Clone the repository: